Astralsparv/Picotron-Wiki/environment/drive/readme.md

 ### `/system`

-This is the system for Pictron, containing the lua-sid e API functions, wm, pm and other files for the system to run.
+This is the system for Pictron, containing the lua-side API functions, wm, pm and other files for the system to run.

 This, by default, is unmodifiable; but can be modified through [system patching and system persistence](/system/persistence/main.md).